Jersey trusts and foundations are in great demand amongst Muslim clients

 Jersey SPVs have worked with a range of Shariah-compliant Islamic capital market transactions

-Unlike other jurisdictions, we don’t need to amend laws to make things work so all Shariah-compliant structures and contracts can be accommodated and we have extensive expertise in this area.
+Unlike other jurisdictions, we don’t need to amend laws to make things work so all Islamic-compliant structures, financing and contracts can be accommodated and we have extensive expertise in this area.

-- A Jersey incorporated company which issues Sukuk
+- A Jersey incorporated company typically used for Sukuk issuance

 - A limited partnership issuing partnership interests

-In fact, we have an urgent incorporation service that allows a company to be incorporated in less than 24 hours, if all the required information is supplied.
+A Jersey company, often used in a Shariah compliant finance transaction, can be incorporated in less than 24 hours, providing all required information is supplied.

-The Jersey Financial Services Commission (JFSC) supports the regulation of Sukuk issues and other Islamic products.
-The JFSC processes Islamic products in the same manner as other securities, as Jersey’s laws are broad enough to support all types of Islamic instruments.
+Regulation supervision of Sukuk issues and other Shariah finance products is provided by the Jersey Financial Services Commission (JFSC).
+The JFSC is familiar with Sharia compliant finance products and they are processed in the same manner as other securities, as Jersey’s laws are broad enough to permit the issue of all types of Sharia compliant instruments.

 Jersey trusts provide strong support for generational wealth planning, whether for family groups or for charitable and philanthropic institutions in the Gulf region.
 This is due to the similarity between Waqfs and trusts, together with our jurisdiction’s international reputation for trust management.